The Butterfly Project

 Welcome To The Butterfly Project!

 Narcissistic abuse is a common but seldom discussed problem in society today.
 A person with Narcissistic Personality Disorder, or NPD, perpetuates an especially vicious form of abuse upon their victim.
 Narcissists are incredibly self-serving people who will not hesitate to use and abuse anyone for their personal gain or to uphold the image they have created of themselves.
-Even their spouse or child are not off limits.
+Even their spouse or children are not off limits.

 Narcissists present a false image to the world that they are good people, but behind closed doors with those closest to them, they are extremely abusive.
 As a result, many people do not believe the victim.
-Instead, people (including the victim’s own family) often believe the narcissist’s false image while they reject and invalidate the victim.
+Instead, people (often including the victim’s own family) often believe the narcissist’s false image while they reject and invalidate the victim.
 Many people suffer in silence, because it is easier than facing this rejection.
 Not only have I experienced it myself, but as an author whose primary topic involves writing about recovering from narcissistic abuse, I see this often.

 After some time passed, I thought it would be a good idea not only to provide butterflies to anyone who requests one, but also to leave them in public places, to be found by those in need of a little comfort and inspiration.
 I hope that even those who find the butterflies but have not been abused will learn about narcissistic abuse and offer support to its victims.
 Each butterfly is prayed over, asking God to bless, help and heal the recipient however needed.